al-caveman/cavemark/README.md

     + another ordered item.
 ```

-The most interesting part of CaveMark is how it defines _resources_.
-Below is
+The most interesting part of CaveMark is how it defines _resources_, and uses
-an example where a figure is defined.
-This figure can then be cited later in
+them to achieve typesetting.
+Below is an example where a figure is defined.
-the document (as shown later in this section).
+This figure can then be cited later in the document (as shown later in this
+section).

 ```
 image  : myimage